marlospomin/smoothie/README.md

 yarn add smoothie-js
 ```

-Now include turtle and you should be good to go.
+Now include smoothie and you should be good to go.

 ``` js
 // es6